ycrc/ycrc.github.io/docs/data/external.md

 [Globus](/data/globus) can be used to shared data hosts on one of the clusters privately with a specific person or group of people.

-1. From the [file manager interface](https://app.globus.org/file-manager) enter the name of the endpoint you would like to share from in the collection field (e.g. yale#grace)
+1. From the [file manager interface](https://app.globus.org/file-manager) enter the name of the endpoint you would like to share from in the collection field (e.g. "Yale CRC Grace")
 1. Click the Share button on the right
 1. Click on "Add a Shared Endpoint"
 1. Next to Path, click "Browse" to find and select the directory you want to share